nasa/openmct-build/PLUGIN_DEVELOPER_GUIDE.md

-# mct-cli Plugin Developer Guide
+# Open MCT Build Tool Plugin Developer Guide

-This guide explains how to prepare your Open MCT plugin for use with **mct-cli**, the Open MCT Configuration Tool.
+This guide explains how to prepare your Open MCT plugin for use `mct` - the Open MCT Build Tool.

 ## Overview

-mct-cli allows developers to build an Open MCT deployment and install and manage Open MCT plugins through a command-line interface.
-To make your plugin compatible with mct-cli, you need to follow a few key conventions.
+`mct` allows developers to build an Open MCT deployment and install and manage Open MCT plugins through a command-line interface.
+To make your plugin compatible with mct, you need to follow a few key conventions.

 ## TL;DR